sajagana/WIKI_page_test_repo/CCNA Notes - May 13.md

 Q1.
 On SW4, which port is the STP root port for VLAN 20?

 Answer
-The correct answer is Po34.
+The correct answer is **Po34**.
 SW3 is the root bridge for VLAN 20.
 SW4 is connected to SW3 via aggregated links represented by interfaces Po14, Po24, and Po34.
 After verifying the STP status for VLAN 20, you can see that the Po34 interface has the shortest path, hence the lowest cost and is elected as the root port.

 Q2.
 On SW2, when you see the summary information for aggregated link.
 What is the status code or flags of the port channel Po23?

 Answer
-The correct answer is Layer2 - In use (SU).
+The correct answer is **Layer2 - In use (SU)**.
 When you use the show etherchannel summary command, the SU Status code signifies that the aggregated channel is Layer 2 channel and that it is active.

 Q3.
 Issue the ping command from PC1 to PC2.
 What is the path that packets traverse?

 Answer
-The correct answer is SW1 > SW3 > SW2.
+The correct answer is **SW1 > SW3 > SW2**.
 This is the resulting path of VLAN 10 after STP calculations are performed, taking aggregated links into consideration.

 Q4.
 Refer to the exhibit.
 The figure represents the topology resulting from STP calculations after configuring the Layer 2 EtherChannel.
 Which VLAN does the topology in the exhibit represent?

 Answer
-The correct answer is VLAN 20.
+The correct answer is **VLAN 20**.
 When you use the show spanning-tree command on a switch, the output displays STP information for each VLAN, including the STP root bridge election results and port designations.

 ---------
 Character - Description
 ! - Each exclamation point indicates receipt of a reply.
 . - Each period indicates the network server timed out while waiting for a reply.